Locodi/GameTheorySimulator-Paper2/README.md

 ![Alt text](Images/Editor1.PNG?raw=true "Editor1")
 ![Alt text](Images/Editor2.PNG?raw=true "Editor2")

-- In the Simulate window we can run simple step by step simulations on our graph, at the bottom we have 4 buttons:
+- In the Simulate window we can run simple step by step simulations on our graph:
+  - On the right we have the additional options to:
+    - View a generated lattice graph as an image (up to some size and afected by zoom)
+    - Save the image generated (afected by zoom)
+  - at the bottom we have 4 buttons:
     - Go back -> will send you back to the Editor window
     - Restore -> will revert the nodes to the initial configuration
     - Step -> will update the nodes to the next step
     - Play/Pause -> will start/stop the automatic step with the speed of each step can be adjusted to the right when it is paused.

 ![Alt text](Images/Simulate.PNG?raw=true "Simulate")